Beef Cattle Welfare | RSPCA - RSPCA

+Many people assume all beef cattle are kept outside in fields.
+This isn't always the case, with some cattle housed indoors throughout their lives and others during the winter months.
 We have some serious concerns about cattle welfare and have been working in a number of ways to try to improve the lives of beef cattle.

-- Because they are prey animals, they have evolved to not show easily recognisable signs of suffering.
+Because they're prey animals, cattle usually keep a safe distance between themselves and anything they think could be a threat and they don't show easily recognisable signs of suffering.
 For example, sick or injured cattle may not vocalise loudly because, in the wild, this could attract the attention of a predator.
 This lack of expression means that people sometimes don't notice subtle changes in behaviour that may indicate cattle are in pain or distress.

 Key welfare issues for beef cattle

 Good management and well-maintained housing is important for avoiding welfare problems with beef cattle.